Subscribe to receive our lead generation tips directly in your inbox every week

 You can look for you persona/decision makers within this list by adding some keywords in the Title Filter

 Congrats!
 You now have a list of the decision-makers in the targeted companies.
+You can start to doing the outreach on linkedin.

 You now extract them to start your outbound campaigns with your favorite linkedin automation tool.